 When creating the Z900RS Kawasaki started with their latest incarnation of the ‘Supernaked’ Z900.
 Thankfully creating the new bike wasn’t simply a matter of swapping a few body parts and gluing a couple of extra letters onto the tank badges.
 The Z900RS features a long list of significant changes including a redesigned frame, traction control, forks, wheels, brakes, exhaust and the list goes on.
 What this means is despite the Z900 starting point the Z900RS is unique.
 Sure there are still plenty of similarities that can be drawn but at the end of the day, the Z900RS is worthy of being called a new model.

 During my week with the Z900RS, I added about 600kms to the odometer.
 Not much if compared to your average tourers weekend jaunt, but enough for me to go through a few tanks of juice and ride the bike in several different scenarios.
-The bulk of these kilometers were done in and around Melbourne where I live.
+The bulk of these kilometres were done in and around Melbourne where I live.
 Melbourne has a population fast approaching 5 million so traffic is on par with most large western cities with an extensive tram network thrown in to spice things up.
 While the thought of riding an almost 1000cc motorcycle through peak hour traffic every day may not sound like everyone’s cup of tea the Z900RS handled it well.
 This was due to several factors.
 The first being the riding position.
 At a touch under 6 feet, I found the bike to be the perfect height for my frame.
 The upright riding position was comfortable and gave me excellent visibility for confident lane splitting.
 The seat was also surprisingly comfortable despite how dense it first felt.
-The bike also feels very well balanced.
+The bike also feels very well-balanced.
 Tight, slow turns were a cinch and staying balanced as I crawled through slow traffic was equally effortless.
 The wide rear wheel handled slippery tram tracks with ease and although it feels wide I didn’t have any problems squeezing through traffic.

 One gripe I did have however is one that you’ll also find in many of the other online reviews which is that the throttle is a little eager.
-This meant my first few kilometers on the Z900RS in traffic didn’t go as smoothly as I’d have liked, literally.
+This meant my first few kilometres on the Z900RS in traffic didn’t go as smoothly as I’d have liked, literally.
 I would assume this could be easily fixed with a remap, but the more I rode the bike the less it became an issue.
 Thanks to the changes Kawasaki made within the Z900’s engine, power delivery is well suited to city riding.
 If I was to compare it to its closest competitor, the Yamaha XSR900 I’d say it’s a smoother ride but this doesn’t mean there’s less power.
 When you need the bike to hustle, that 948cc engine will rocket you out of harm’s way with a swift twist of the wrist.

 So how well does the Z900RS capture the spirit of the Z1?
 Visually it is a decent tribute to the seventies Z1 from most angles.
 Personally, I think the side profile is it’s most appealing.
 From this angle, Kawasaki did a great job of mimicking the old bike.
 While the teardrop fuel tank is a little more bulbous and the tail shorter the resemblance is undeniable.
 The shapely side covers, an almost identical looking instrument cluster and that burnt orange and metal flake brown paint scheme seal the deal.
 As I said from most angles the bike looks great, unfortunately, there’s one I’m not too fond of, which is from above.
 The fuel tank may look svelte from the side, but from above it’s very wide.
 So wide that it actually gave me a bit of a shock when I first saw it.
 This has caused some people to write the bike off as ugly, but I don’t think that’s fair.
 Yes, it does detract from the overall look, but there are so many good things going on with the Z900RS that I was happy to overlook that gripe.